Marigold

 Component for entering date in forms.

 The <DateField> allows users to enter and edit date values using a keyboard.
-Each part of a date value is displayed in an individually editable segment.
+Each part of a date value, including the calendar date, time, and timezone, is displayed in an individually editable segment.
 These segments are individually focusable and editable by the user, by typing or using the arrow keys to increment and decrement the value.
-This approach allows values to be formatted and parsed correctly regardless of the locale or date format, and offers an easy and error-free way to edit dates using the keyboard.
+This approach allows values to be formatted and parsed correctly regardless of the locale or date format, and offers an easy and error-free way to edit all aspects of a date using the keyboard.

 Anatomy

-A <DateField> consists of a label and a group of segments representing each unit of a date and time, such as years, months, days, hours, and minutes.
+A <DateField> consists of a label and a group of segments representing each unit of a date, such as the calendar date, time, and timezone.

 Anatomy of datefield